chili-chips-ba/openeye-CamSI/README.md

 # Phase3 - openCam/Event

-This project aims to advance the field of Event Cameras by developing three open-source outcomes:
+This project aims to introduce the field of Event Cameras to open-source domain.
+It does it by developing the following three outcomes:
-  1) an interface to integrate an entry-level Prophesee/Sony event camera sensor with PC systems
+  1) interface to an entry-level Prophesee/Sony event imaging sensor, and its integration with PC systems
-  2) novel algorithms for processing event-based video data, and
+  2) novel algorithms for processing event-based video data
-  3) an efficient hardware acceleration platform for these algorithms.
+  3) efficient FPGA-based hardware acceleration platform for these algorithms.

 The interface will enable physical connectivity, configuration, and live data transfer via Ethernet.
-The algorithm development track will decode and interpret event video frames, extracting key features such as rapid motion events.
-Finally, the hardware acceleration track will port these algorithms to an FPGA platform using a programmable soft processor, blending hardware and software for efficient processing.
+The algorithm development will decode and interpret event video frames, extracting key features such as rapid motion events.
+The acceleration track will port these algorithms to an FPGA embedded system that implements a soft processor customized for video workloads, programmable in high-level languages, blending hardware and software methods for high throughput and efficiency.

 Together, these three outcomes will create the first fully open-source platform for exploring and utilizing Event Camera technology, paving the way for future applications.

-All these elements are new, not only for the open-source community, but also the wider industry.
+All these elements are new, not only for the open-source community, but also the professional industry.

 The project goal is to form a solid base from which the makers can start developing open-source apps with Event Camera.
 It is in that sense similar to uberDDR3.
-The scope of this initial project will include a couple of Getting Started examples, such as recording the mechanical vibrations of an industrial motor, or of a high-voltage switch, or counting the free-falling beans.
+The scope of this initial project will include a couple of Getting Started examples, such as recording the mechanical vibrations of an industrial motor, or inside a high-voltage switch, or counting the free-falling beans.

 There are many other possible applications of this technology.
-They span industrial, medical, automotive, IOT, VR, mobile, professional photography, aerospace, and beyond.
+They span industrial, medical, automotive, IOT, VR, mobile, high-speed photography, aerospace, and beyond.
 New applications and use-cases are also constantly invented.
 We intend to exploit some of them in the subsequent project proposals.

 Just for background, here are a few references to what can be done with this technology:
 - https://www.prophesee.ai/event-based-vision-industrial